 By nature, human beings are a social species, but one coping mechanism people use when they are anxious and stressed is self-isolation.
 Although anxiety about work might cause feelings of wanting to be alone, instead try reaching out to friends, family, and mentors.
 Support networks provide new perspectives, encouragement, motivation, and emotional relief.
 Feeling more supported might also include professional help.
 Consider hiring a professional business coach for high-level support and guidance.
 Additionally, mental health counseling can help with addressing and coping with fear, stress, and workplace anxiety.

 “In stressful times, more than peaceful ones, we ache to be seen, heard, and acknowledged in the midst of all this isolation,” says leadership strategist Christine Comaford for Forbes.
 Connecting with others and feeling supported helps counterbalance some of the negative emotions caused by stress.
 Receiving support provides the healing human connection every person needs.
 In addition, it teaches people in leadership roles how to show up for others in need of support.

 Experiencing work anxiety is common among high-level performers, but it doesn’t have to take over a person’s life.
 Letting go of control, delegating work, reframing problems, and identifying fears all help limit anxiety’s power.
 In addition to these strategies, reconnecting with purpose, practicing self-care, and reaching out for support helps those who lead cope with daily stressors.

 “Ultimately, anxiety comes with the job of being a leader.
 The process of managing it can make you stronger, more empathetic, and more effective.
 It just might be bumpy along the way.
 So remember to treat yourself with compassion,” says Morra Aarons-Mele in an article for Harvard Business Review.

-Want to learn more about protecting yourself and your team from work stress and burnout?
-Check out this article, next:
+Want to learn more about practicing work stress management and protecting yourself from burnout?
+Check out this article next: